 Pros and cons of becoming a freelance digital marketer

 No career is perfect, and that goes for being a freelance digital marketer, too.
-Let’s examine the advantages and disadvantages of this marketing career.
+Let’s examine the advantages and disadvantages of freelance marketing career.

 Freelancing as a digital marketer has many advantages.
 These include:

 As a freelancer, you have almost complete control over your working hours.
 You decide how much you work and when you work—as long as you meet client deadlines, of course.
 This also means you get paid for the results you get, not for the number of hours you put in.
 Some freelancers do charge by the hour, but we don’t recommend you do that.
 Freelance digital marketers’ fees should be based on outputs and results, not the number of hours worked.